 - Examine potential demographic factors and treatment-related correlates of TMS Therapy clinical outcomes

 The clinician response and remission rates were 83 percent and 62 percent, respectively, for the group that completed a full treatment course using the FDA-cleared protocol.
-These results are in a group of patients likely not to have benefitted from multiple medications before treatment with TMS Therapy or a group often diagnosed with treatment-resistant depression (TRD).
+These results are in a group of patients likely not to have benefited from multiple medications before treatment with TMS Therapy or a group often diagnosed with treatment-resistant depression (TRD).
 This data is a profound result, especially since it includes several thousand patients treated at over 100 facilities.
 This is a robust antidepressant effect significantly greater than results in earlier studies in this patient population.

 These strong findings suggest using TMS Therapy in a treatment-resistant population is important, but unfortunately, it is likely underutilized.
 Access to TMS Therapy is often limited by insurance company medical policies that require multiple ineffective treatment attempts with medications before allowing access to TMS Therapy.
 TMS Therapy was developed and tested in a TRD population.
 However, with this new evidence that it is effective in a less treatment-resistant population, and with its well-established safety profile that includes the lack of medication side effects, TMS Therapy should be considered an appropriate treatment option despite the severity of depression.